fetter-io/fetter-rs/README.md

 Package and DepSpec comparisons now remove user.

-Package and DepSpec comparisons now accept matching either on requested_revision or commit_id.
+Package and DepSpec comparisons now accept matching either on revision or commit_id.

 URLs are now shown in DepSpec displays.